 Men my age are generally single

-for any number of reasons:
+for a number of reasons:

 Some are walking wounded.

 Many are burned out.

 One of my bankers seemed nice, and

 when he asked me out I accepted.

 passion with him and spent the night at his house.
 Maybe I was too

 "easy" ... men are allowed and encouraged to have needs.
 Women are